 The Right Woodworking Dust Extraction Solution for Your Needs

-Auto Extract Systems can help specify and design the right woodworking dust extraction system for your business's requirements.
+Auto Extract Systems can help specify and design the right wood dust dust extraction system for your business's requirements.
 Over the last 20 years, we've helped thousands of businesses create dust and fume free workplaces.
 As experts in all things LEV, we can help your business become HSE COSHH (Control of Substances Hazardous to Health) Regulation 2002 compliant with a tailored LEV solution.
 We provide comprehensive design, installation, certification and maintenance services across a range of industry sectors.

 We only use the highest quality products and installations come complete with a 12-month installation warranty.
 Find out more about our LEV Installations service.